atre/it-for-kids/docs/README.md

 - #### This course is an open-source software
   - Briefly about [open-source](https://en.wikipedia.org/wiki/Open-source_software)
   - Based on ideas of free learning and information sharing
-  - All materials and course structure are free and shared as open source software with [MIT license](https://en.wikipedia.org/wiki/MIT_License)
+  - All materials and course structure are free and shared as an open source software with [MIT license](https://en.wikipedia.org/wiki/MIT_License)
     > *You can start your own course and teach your children at home*
 ---